 Knowledge: Pattern Core

-The smallest part of a non-numeric pattern from which the pattern rule is created.
+Composition of the least number of elements in a pattern from which a pattern rule can be created.

 Repeating Pattern